tiga1231/zmlt/readme.md

 This repository contains implementation of the Readable Tree Layout, with Compact-Initialization(RT_C)

 ## System requirements
-- Python 3.7+
-- A browser with JavaScript enabled

 ## How to reproduce representative figure (Fig 20(b))
 1. Clone this directory:<br>